algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Technical Specifications.md

 The result won't be dynamically updated when the input will change, The user will have to run the software again.

 ## **Solutions**

+### Bazel

+For this project we will use Bazel to compile build and test the code (paired with google test).

+To setup Bazel on MacOS:
+1. Install Homebrew

+>```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```

+2. Install Bazel via Homebrew

+>```brew install bazel```

+3. You can verify the installation using the following command

+>```bazel --version```

+4. To update Bazel, use the folling command

+>```brew upgrade bazel```

+If those steps don't work on your machine you can follow the another method of installation described on [Bazel's official website](https://bazel.build/install/os-x) in the install/os-x section.

+To learn how to use Bazel with c++, you can follow this [tutorial](https://bazel.build/start/cpp) on the official website.

 ### *Design* [```Work in Progress```]